-Cause - Staff was not recording accounts receivable, accounts payable, prepaid expenses and GASB Statement No. 68 year-end accrual adjustments.
+Cause - Staff was not recording accounts receivable, accounts payable, prepaid expenses and pension liability year-end accrual adjustments.

 Effect - The amount of journal entries made has a material effect on the financial statements.

 Recommendation - Management should review all accounts throughout the year and verify that all general ledger accounts are properly reconciled and adjusted for accruals at year-end.